+Make time today, so that you don't have too much time tomorrow.
 Trying to execute all of these 16 suggestions at one time can be fatal.
 Instead, begin by choosing a few that you're most confident you can effectively execute.
 Success comes from quality, not quantity.
 Once you've committed to a realistic plan, remember that repetition and frequency are paramount.

-Set aside time for marketing just like you budget time for group and client meetings, 1-to-1s and sales.
+Set aside time for marketing just like you budget time for group and client meetings, one-to-ones, and sales.
 And set up a "marketing machine" so that each week you're taking some action to bring in the next new member or client.

 We all understand that each group or organization will naturally lose a few members or clients, and gain a few.
 You can never stop marketing your personal Vistage brand.